brunosj/thfradio/README.md

 ## Description

 This repo contains the website of [THF Radio](https://thfradio.de), a community radio based at the gatehouse of the former Tempelhof Airport in Berlin.
-It is a Next.js project using the App Router.

 ## Technologies

-The site is an App Router [Next.js](https://nextjs.org/) project deployed on [Vercel](https://vercel.com/).
-Data is sourced from [Strapi](https://strapi.io/) and styling is done with [Tailwind CSS](https://tailwindcss.com).
-It is a bilingual site (English and German), using <code>next-intl</code> to handle localizations and translations.
+The site is a [Next.js](https://nextjs.org/) project (App Router) deployed on [Vercel](https://vercel.com/).
+It sources data from [Strapi](https://strapi.io/) and uses [Tailwind CSS](https://tailwindcss.com) for styling.
+The site is bilingual (English and German), with `next-intl` handling localization and translations.
+It features automated individual show page generation, an automated schedule (fetched from a Teamup calendar RSS feed), and Discord chat integration.

 ## Installation